catornot/bp-ort/README.md

 - `void function BotSetTitan(entity bot, string titan)` sets the titan type for the bot
 - `void function BotSetTargetPos(entity bot, vector target)` sets a goal for goal follower ai to follow
 - `void function BotSetSimulationType(entity bot, int sim_type)` sets the bot index for a bot (doesn't work when called rigth after a bot is spawned)
-- `int ornull function BotSpawn(string bot_name)` spawns a bot with a name or if it is passed with "" the name is chosen randomly
+- `entity ornull function BotSpawn(string bot_name)` spawns a bot with a name or if it is passed with "" the name is chosen randomly
 - `void function AddBotName(string bot_name)` adds a bot name to the random name list
 - `void function ClearBotNames()` removes all bot names from the random name list (scary!)